xeokit/sdk/WHITEPAPER.md

 ### Localisation

-A small string-catalog layer used by the bundled UI surfaces, so applications can translate the SDK's built-in widgets without forking the source.
+A small string-catalog layer used by the bundled UI components, so applications can translate the SDK's built-in widgets without forking the source.

 - **`base/locale`** — string catalog + `LocaleService` for translating UI strings; the bundled Studio panels read through it.